Why Celtic Compass

 These are small group tours with more time spent at sites than travelling.
 As these are small group tours it allows for a real connection to the places that we take you and time and the opportunity to make new friends for life.

 Your guides are all experts in their fields and passionate about their subjects, have many years experience of guiding and want to share their knowledge with you.
-With Celtic Compass the magnificent countries of Scotland and Wales are explored through storytelling in the bardic style, folklore, poetry, geology, history, art, archeoastronomy and ecology.
+With Celtic Compass the magnificent countries of Scotland and Wales are explored through storytelling, folklore, poetry, geology, history, art, spirituality, archeoastronomy and ecology.
 This gives a fascinating and unique insight into these countries.

 The itineraries have been carefully designed to create magical experiences and really give a true flavour of what Scotland and Wales are all about and the wonderful things and incredible places they have to offer.